Species-led visitor moments

 Planning inputs

-Better input creates a more realistic zoo light festival proposal.
+Better input creates a more realistic zoo lantern festival proposal.
 A factory quotation depends on route scale, scene quantity, structure, electrical requirements, packing volume, and installation support.

 Factory workflow

-StarsLantern can turn reference images, habitat ideas, species lists, route maps, and family-attraction goals into custom animal lantern displays with production, testing, packing, and installation guidance.
+StarsLantern can turn reference images, habitat ideas, species lists, route maps, and zoo lantern festival goals into custom animal lantern displays, outdoor animal lanterns, and route-ready animal lantern product sets with production, testing, packing, and installation guidance.

 Define the animal list, habitat zones, route sequence, photo points, scale, viewing distance, and operating requirements.